Zooming-in on cluster radio relics -- I. How density fluctuations explain the Mach number discrepancy, microgauss magnetic fields, and spectral index variations: Methodology

 \subsubsection{Simulation variations}

-To unpin the impact of magnetic and density turbulence we run four separate simulations.
-These are listed in Table~\ref{tab:sims} and cover various permutations.
-Density turbulence is added only to region III, with the other regions given a constant density (see Sect.~\ref{subsec:density-and-pressure} for values).
-A short buffer region without density turbulence is also provided at the start of region III to allow for the initial formation of a planar shock.
+To unpin the impact of magnetic and density turbulence we ran four separate simulations.
+These are listed in Table~\ref{tab:sims} and cover the various possible permutations.
+Density turbulence was added only to region III, with the other regions given a constant density (see Sect.~\ref{subsec:density-and-pressure} for values).
+A short buffer region without density turbulence was also provided at the start of region III to allow for the initial formation of a planar shock.

-In simulations with magnetic turbulence, on the other hand, this is added to all regions in order to keep magnetic divergence to a minimum.
-In simulations without magnetic turbulence, the magnetic field is oriented in the $x$-direction and has a fixed strength equal to the root-mean-square (RMS) value in the turbulent runs.
-We do not correlate the magnetic field and density fluctuations in this initial study, leaving a study of this improvement to future work.
+In simulations with magnetic turbulence, on the other hand, this was added to all regions in order to keep magnetic divergence to a minimum.
+In simulations without magnetic turbulence, the magnetic field was oriented in the $x$-direction and given a fixed strength equal to the root-mean-square (RMS) value in the turbulent runs.
+We did not correlate the magnetic field and density fluctuations in this initial study, leaving a study of this improvement to future work.